albertop210/fishplot/README.md

-An R package for visualizing changes in the subclonal architecture of tumors
+An R package for visualizing changes in the subclonal architecture of tumors.

+## EDIT ##
+Added the possibility to choose the font family and type in titles, labels and legend.

 ## Installation instructions: